 Although it's a common problem, many of us don't know the first thing about high triglycerides.
 Studies have consistently linked high triglycerides levels with heart disease, heart attacks, and stroke, especially in people with low levels of "good" HDL cholesterol and in those with type 2 diabetes.
+So if you have diabetes, high blood pressure, or other things that make you more likely to get heart disease, your doctor will likely want to keep a check on your triglyceride levels.

 The good news is that there's a lot you can do on your own to lower triglycerides and improve health.